TheLucidDreamer1234/LucidDreams/README.md

 this game is still in beta so please report to me any bugs you find, thank you!

-//CONTROLS
+//CONTROLS.

-MOVEMENT: Arrow keys or WASD
+MOVEMENT: Arrow keys or WASD.

-INTERACT:ENTER or SPACE (It's safer to use enter, space might not always work) The interact key can be used for more than just talking.
+INTERACT:ENTER or SPACE (It's safer to use enter, space might not always work).

+The interact key can be used for more than just talking.

 The game should take aproximatively 10 - 20 mins long.